acmuta/maverick-marketplace/README.md

 ## Learn more

-To learn more about developing your project with Expo, look at the following resources:
+To learn more about developing your project with Expo and Appwrite:

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
+- [Appwrite documentation](https://appwrite.io/docs): Learn how to use Appwrite services.
+- [Appwrite SDK for React Native](https://appwrite.io/docs/sdks/react-native/setup): Detailed documentation for using Appwrite with React Native.

 ## Join the community

-Join our community of developers creating universal apps.
+Join our communities of developers:

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Expo on GitHub](https://github.com/expo/expo): View Expo's open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Expo Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+- [Appwrite Discord community](https://appwrite.io/discord): Connect with Appwrite users and developers.